Updated November 13, 2020

 - Keep at least 6 feet away others not part of your household

-- Outdoor games with your household contacts are okay
+- Outdoor games with those you live with are okay

 - Announce your presence to others and step aside to let others pass